Truck mix Truck Tralier Truck Truck Truck JCB

 • To maintain the required gap between the upper & lower reinforcement cage in footings, slabs, raft foundations, etc.

-• To maintain the clear cover for the reinforcement at the time of concrete vibration.
+• Maintaining the clear cover for reinforcement at the time of concrete vibration.

 • Protecting the top & bottom cage from displacement and sagging at the time of concreting work, due to the movement of trolleys, walking of the workers, the dead load of the fresh concrete, etc.